Regulated RetailOperator playbook

 If the delivery is split across multiple lots — common with bulk flower from a cultivator — receive each lot separately.
 Each gets its own inventory layer with its own expiration, so picking can run FEFO (first-expiry-first-out) without the buyer doing the bookkeeping.

 The structured-fields capture matters more than the file attachment.
-Files in folders are useless at audit time; structured fields are queryable.
-"Show me every COA from Lab X in March" should be one click, not a folder dig.
+Files in folders are weak at audit time; structured fields are queryable.
+"Show me every COA from Lab X in March" should be a structured search, not a folder dig.

 4. Picking: FEFO, not FIFO